SharafatKarim/blog-site/posts/2022/browser-extensions/index.md

 license: '<a rel="license external nofollow noopener noreffer" href="https://creativecommons.org/licenses/by-nc/4.0/" target="_blank">CC BY-NC 4.0</a>'
 ---

-Some of the useful desktop browser extentions for daily driving.
+Some of the useful desktop browser extensions for daily driving.
 Some of the extensions are only available for ***Firefox*** or Firefox based browsers.
 Please keep it in mind.

 {{< admonition note "BTW," >}}
 This is a simple personal collection.
 There might be more better extensions that I may not know.
 I'll appreciate it if you share your experience with us.